What is travel insurance?

 You may want to consider how much your holiday has cost you and whether you have any pre-existing medical conditions that you could potentially need emergency treatment for abroad.
 Read more about travelling with a pre-existing medical condition.

-You should ensure that each of the holidays you're planning will be covered by the policy you've selected.
+You should ensure that each of the holidays you're planning will be covered by the policy you have selected.

 Yes, our single trip and annual multi-trip travel insurance covers holidays in the UK.
-You're covered for any trip not exceeding the maximum trip length as confirmed in your policy schedule, where you've pre-booked at least two nights' accommodation.
+You're covered for any trip not exceeding the maximum trip length as confirmed in your policy schedule.
+For annual multi trip policies you must have at least 2 consecutive nights’ pre-booked accommodation at least 70 miles away from your home for cover to apply.

-Provided you've not already started your holiday, RAC Travel Insurance policies will provide you with cover as soon as your purchase has been confirmed.
+Provided you have not already started your holiday, RAC Travel Insurance policies will provide you with cover as soon as your purchase has been confirmed.
+However, if before you buy your policy something has already happened, or could reasonably be expected to happen, we will not be able to pay any claims related to this.

-The benefits, limits, and excesses within your RAC Travel Insurance policy are per person, per claim.
-Therefore, if you've a couple, family or group travel insurance policy, the limits and excesses will be for each of you individually.
+The benefits, limits, and excesses within your RAC Travel Insurance policy are per person, per incident, per trip.
+Therefore, if you have a couple, family or group travel insurance policy, the limits and excesses will be for each of you individually.

-You can find a full list of what our policies offer in our policy wording.
+You can find a full list of what your policy covers in the policy wording.

-You should ensure that each of the holidays you're planning will be covered by the policy you've selected.
+You should ensure that each of the holidays you're planning will be covered by the policy you have selected.

 If you’re planning on driving in Europe, don’t forget our RAC Car Insurance can cover you for up to 60 days in the EU.

 Need breakdown cover too?
 Our European breakdown cover can provide cover for roadside assistance, garage labour costs, accommodation costs and getting your car back to the UK.
-Choose from single trip European breakdown cover or annual European breakdown cover.
+Choose from single or annual European breakdown cover.

-Also, take a look at our European travel information guide, which will tell you whether you need an International Driving License and how to get one, plus tips on driving in France and the rest of Europe.
+Also, take a look at our European travel information guide, which will tell you whether you need an international driving permit and how to get one, plus tips on driving in France and the rest of Europe.

 You can also purchase European travel kits and accessories via our online RAC Shop.